 Mucoepidermoid Carcinoma is an abnormal growth of tissue resulting from uncontrolled, progressive multiplication of cells, serving no physiological function.
 This is the most common type of salivary gland malignancy in adults.
 It can be low grade and not very aggressive which can be treated by parotid tumor surgery alone, or intermediate grade & high grade which require extensive parotid surgery, lymph node removal followed by radiation therapy.

-The parotid tumor usually forms as a painless, slow-growing, fixed mass that is firm or hard.
+The parotid tumor usually forms as a painless, slow-growing, fixed mass that is either firm or hard.
 These tumors vary widely in duration, and sometimes go through a phase of accelerated growth which is often a warning sign that a tumor has become more aggressive.

 Acinic Cell Carcinoma

 This is most commonly a parotid tumor that presents itself as a slow growing mass.
 These tumors vary in their behavior, from locally aggressive to blatantly malignant, and are sometimes associated with pain or tenderness.
 Acinic cell carcinoma appears in all age groups, but presents at a younger median age (52 years) than most other salivary gland cancers.
 In rare cases they can occur on both sides.

 Adenoid Cystic Carcinoma